bbhunter/10degres_hugo/content/services.md

 Depending of some criterias (size, country, law...) some of them may fit better to your business.

 In a nutshell my goal is to help all actors in the bug bounty industry to be successful and develop the programs on the long term.

-# Security courses

-The following courses are currently available:

-<b>Web application hacking and security:</b> the most common issues in web applications.
-XSS, SQLi, CSRF, SSRF, CORS...
-You'll learn how to find them, what's their impact and how to protect against them.
-This course mainly target developers.

-<b>Bug Bounty Overview:</b> for CISO/RSSI or any technical director who want to know more about bug bounty.
-Bug bounty is the next (and last) step in term of security audit but this world is full of traps.
-In this course you'll learn everything you need to avoid them.

-# Security audit

-Specialized in LAMP models, I perform security audits on websites using those technologies, on site or remotely.
-The time required mainly depends on the size of the perimeter of the test, basically how many pages/scripts/functionalities are concerned.

-After the audit you get a report resuming the checks performed and the issues found.
-Because of my developer background, I am able to understand how to fix them and potentially help in this task.